Here is my quick comparison and micro-review of three budget content delivery networks (CDN) for speeding up your website’s page load times.

 I already revealed that I preferred BunnyCDN before I got wound in the details.
 They’re been the CDN provider for this website for over a month already as you’re reading this!

-Although I’ve not included prices in this article (they’d be out-of-date before I clicked ‘Publish’), BunnyCDN won on feature support and price.
+Although I haven’t included prices in this article (they’d be out-of-date before I clicked ‘Publish’), BunnyCDN won on feature support and price.
 At the time of publishing, for traffic in Europe and North America, BunnyCDN costs ¼ the price of KeyCDN — the second cheapest option.

 I don’t know what alarm bells my account registrations triggered at KeyCDN or CDNSun.
 At any rate, I don’t appreciate being blocked by some automated process.
 Do they randomly block paying customers too?
 I just don’t know and neither companies were communicative about the incidents.
 I’m a heavy keyboard user and maybe I didn’t move my mouse cursor enough, or they didn’t like that I used a residential IP address.
 In any case, it can’t be good for their business to block prospecting new customers just as they’re signing up to become new customers.